microservice/microservice-cli/README.md

 ### Contributing

-After cloning this repository, open up a shell in said directory and execute the following
+After cloning this repository, open up a shell in repo directory and execute the following

 ```
 $ yarn bootstrap